Puppy Bowl: Puppy Games

 A spinoff of the Puppy Bowl, known as Puppy Games, aired opposite NBC's primetime broadcast of the opening ceremonies of the 2008 Summer Olympics on August 8, 2008.
 The Puppy Games included swimming, gymnastics, boxing, and soccer, and kittens were used for the "opening ceremony."
 John Ramey and Mary Beth Smith, respectively, served as the play-by-play announcer and color commentator for the event.

 Dog Bowl

 Another spinoff, the Dog Bowl, aired on February 3, 2018, a day before Puppy Bowl XIV.
 It features 50 dogs ages 2–15 years separated into "Oldies" and "Goldies" and promotes the adoption of older dogs.
 A second edition, Dog Bowl II, aired February 2, 2019.
 A third edition, Dog Bowl III, aired on February 1, 2020.

 Competing shows

 The Puppy Bowl is the inspiration for Hallmark Channel's Kitten Bowl, which first aired in 2014.
+The Dog Bowl also inspired the creation of the Cat Bowl, which was first aired in 2019.
+The Cat Bowl features adult cats instead of kittens.

-The Puppy Bowl also inspired the Fish Bowl, four hours of goldfish swimming in a bowl, which first aired in 2014 on the Nat Geo Wild cable network.
+In addition, the Puppy Bowl also inspired the Fish Bowl, four hours of goldfish swimming in a bowl, which first aired in 2014 on the Nat Geo Wild cable network.
+Great American Family began to air Great American Rescue Bowl in 2023, which features both cats and dogs.

+In 2017, Hallmark introduced Meow Madness, a cat-themed parody of the United States’ “March Madness” college basketball tournament.

 In 2018, Blizzard hosted an Overwatch-themed Puppy Rumble featuring two teams of puppies playing capture the flag to celebrate the Year of the Dog in-game event and promote adoption.
 The event was broadcast live on Twitch.